eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.dimension.timedimension.md

 TimeDays    Level represents days

-# catalog with Cube with NamedSets
+# catalog with Cube with Time Dimensions

 This tutorial discusses NamedSets.